Archana Soreng: Early life and education

-Soreng is from the Khadia Tribe and grew up in Rajgangpur in Odisha's Sundargarh district.
-She first began to get involved in activism after her father's death.
-Soreng graduated from Patna Women's College and later went on to earn her master's degree from the Tata Institute of Social Sciences in regulatory governance, where she was also the president of the students' union.
+She graduated from Patna Women's College and later went on to earn her master's degree from the Tata Institute of Social Sciences in regulatory governance, where she was also the president of the students' union.

+Activism

+Soreng first began to get involved in activism after her father's death.
+She has been working for awareness about climate change and documentation, preservation, and promotion of the traditional knowledge and practices of indigenous communities.

-Soreng is the former National Convener of Tribal Commission also known as Adivasi Yuva Chetna Manch one of the thrust areas of All India Catholic University Federation (AICUF).
+Soreng is the former National Convener of Tribal Commission, also known as Adivasi Yuva Chetna Manch, one of the initiatives of the All India Catholic University Federation (AICUF).
 She is also active in the Indian Catholic Youth Movement.

+In August 2020, Soreng was selected as one of the seven members of Youth Advisory Group on Climate Change established by the Secretary-General of the United Nations as a part of UN Youth Strategy.

-Currently, she is working as a research officer at Vasundhara Odisha, a policy advocacy organisation in Bhubaneswar.
+As of November 2021 she was working as a research officer at Vasundhara Odisha, a policy advocacy organisation in Bhubaneswar.